 Watch a clip on creating a welcoming library from Launching Young Readers: Becoming Bilingual.

-The school library is an important resource for English language learners.
+The school library is an important resource for English language learners (ELLs).
 It may be the first place many students and their families get experience using a lending library.
 What can school librarians do to show ELLs that libraries are welcoming places of entertainment and enrichment?

 - Translated books: Keep your Spanish and other translated books on shelves close to the action, rather than in a hidden corner.
 If possible, mark these sections with bilingual signs in Spanish/English, Chinese/English, etc.

-2. Provide Books and Information on Countries of Origin
+2. Provide books and information on students' countries of origin.

 - Online resources: There are also a number of educational websites that provide information and pictures from countries around the world.
 Some are free, while others require a paid subscription to access a database or encyclopedia.
 (See the recommended websites below for some ideas.)
-A homesick child might really enjoy an online trip back home and will learn some computer skills in the process.
+Students may enjoy an online trip back home.
+Before suggesting this activity, however, talk with the student's teacher and a family liaison to get their feedback on this idea.
+Some students who have experienced trauma may not benefit from such an activity.

 - Reference materials: Spanish versions of World Book Online, Grolier Online, and Encyclopædia Britannica's PlanetaSaber.
 (Check to see what's available as part of these websites' subscription packages.)
 You may also wish to show students how to use the English-Spanish online dictionaries that include audio pronunciation guides, such as Merriam-Webster or WordReference.com.